+Welcome to the Mount!
 Financial Aid is any form of funding that helps to reduce your post-secondary educational costs.
-The Financial Aid office at the Mount handles on-campus awards (bursaries and scholarships) as well as the Student Works need-based employment program, assists with government loans and also has a limited reserve of repayable emergency funding available to offer current students in crisis.
+The Financial Aid office assists with bursaries, in-course scholarships, Student Works (a need-based employment program), assists with government loan applications and also has a limited reserve of repayable emergency loan funding available to offer current students in unpreventable crisis.

 - Financial Wellness Event!
 The Globe and Mail journalists have been traveling across the country to talk to students about financial literacy and now they are coming to the Mount!
 Attend this session and learn more about debt, the job market, budgeting, and investing and saving.
 Join us for the great (and free) event on September 22 from 12:00 – 1:15 pm (location TBA)